Geffen-Cooper/nn_from_scratch/README.md

 # Simple Neural Network from Scratch

 This project is a set of python classes for building simple neural networks from scratch.
 Some of the code, ideas, and inspiration are taken from other sources which is explained and cited in the comments of *src/NeuralNet.py*.
+There are no convolution layers or regularization methods currently.
+One of the example networks is able to classify 9728/10000 images in the MNIST test set.

 # Sections